-The Group Compliance department's team is supported by local compliance officers in each business unit and corporate department and in each of the French and international subsidiaries.
-They are the first point of contact of the head office-based Group Compliance department and cover the compliance and data protection functions.
-A financial security function is already in place at the head office level; an international function is currently being rolled out.
+The Group Compliance department's team is supported by compliance officers appointed in each business unit and corporate department.
+These officers are the first point of contact of the head office-based Group Compliance department and cover three areas: compliance, financial security and data protection.